mongodb/mongo/docs/building.md

 ---------------

 In order to build MongoDB, Python 3.7+ is required, and several Python modules must be installed.
-Note that on macOS the system python is still python2.
-You will need to use homebrew or macports or similar to obtain python3.
+Python 3 is included in macOS 10.15 and later.
+For earlier macOS versions, Python 3 can be installed using Homebrew or MacPorts or similar.

 To install the required Python modules, run: